 Here is Luno’s position (and actions) regarding three areas of interest:

-- Using digital currencies as a payment mechanism
+- Using cryptocurrencies as a payment mechanism

-- Owning digital currencies like Bitcoin and Ethereum
+- Owning cryptocurrencies like Bitcoin and Ethereum

-- Buying, selling and trading digital currencies.
+- Buying, selling and trading cryptocurrencies.

-Ban: Digital currencies as payment mechanism
+Ban: Cryptocurrencies as payment mechanism

 The use of Bitcoin for payments has reduced over the past year, in Indonesia and elsewhere in the world.
 This could be due to the increased network activity and transaction fees.
 Or the fact that many people treat Bitcoin as a long-term asset, rather than a day-to-day currency.

-Warning: Risk of ownership of digital currencies
+Warning: Risk of ownership of cryptocurrencies

 The BI statement also warns that “ownership of virtual currency is highly risky and loaded with speculations”.

-Warning: Trading of digital currencies
+Warning: Trading of cryptocurrencies